jasp-stats/jasp-desktop/Docs/development/translate.md

 These two tools are installed once Qt is installed. <br>Download the Open Source version from (https://www.qt.io/download).
 Please see our documentation for more info on installing Qt https://github.com/jasp-stats/jasp-desktop/blob/stable/Docs/development/jasp-building-guide.md

 ##### R 3.6.1
 R is needed to generate .mo files.JASP 0.12 is using version 3.6.1 but any later version will do also.
-The installation is quite straight forward.
+Installation is straightforward.
 You can download R from https://cran.r-project.org/

 ##### GNU gettext tool set
 The GNU gettext utilities are a set of tools that provides a framework within which other free packages may produce multi-lingual messages.
 This tool set is used under the hood by R to produce .mo files.